uea-teaching/computer-vision-2022/lectures/deep-learning-01.md

 1. Take mini-batch of training examples.
 2. Compute the cost of the mini-batch.
-3. Use gradient descent to update the parameters and reduce the cost.
+3. Use gradient descent to update parameters and reduce cost.
 4. Repeat, until done.

 :::